augustoluiz/docker-commands/README.md

     docker stop "container_name"
     ```

-# Publishing ports with nginx
+# Publishing Ports With Nginx

 * Redirecting port from docker host (8080) to container (80):